librepod/frp-port-keeper/README.md

 [ ] Add proper error handling in case if payload is not as expected
 [ ] Cross compile for other platforms (currently supports only amd64)
 [ ] Refactor by improving modules/folder structure following golang best practices
+[ ] Add systemd files and instructions to run the plugin as systemd service